singhtanveer38/bulk_file_rename/README.md

 This saves users a lot of time.
 It spares them the trouble of having to do boring repetitive work and make mistakes.
 With the Bulk File Rename Tool, users can rename files in a couple of seconds without any mistakes.</p>

+### Usage
+With python installed on your machine, executing the file "fileRenaming.py" will run the program.
+No external libraries are required as the program is written using Tkinter that comes pre-installed with python.